grandom-library/grandom-js/media/README.md

 - License: [CC BY 4.0][url-cc-license]
 - Original Media Repository: [grandom-js][url-repo]

-When using of the media assets, make sure to include the above attribution information.
+When using the media assets, make sure to include the above attribution information.

 ## 📁 Media Files